H.R. 5294: For the relief of Miguel Lopez Luvian.

 Why it matters

-What does H.R.
-5294 do?
+What H.R.
+5294 actually does.

-Responds to deportation despite court order
+A response to a deportation that defied a court order

 Who benefits from H.R.
 5294?